 As for others in your household, if your child is showing symptoms, it is important to evaluate your child’s symptoms and possible exposures to COVID-19 when deciding whether other children in your household should stay home.
-Marin Public Health has developed a decision tree to guide parents, based on whether the child has a fever or if the child was exposed to someone with COVID-19.
+Marin Public Health has developed the following decision trees to guide parents:

 If a student or staff member tests positive for COVID-19, the following things should occur: